 Traffic Accident With Fatality

 When you are involved in a traffic accident that results in a fatality, charges may range from Reckless Driving to Vehicular Manslaughter and Reckless Homicide.
 An experienced criminal defense attorney knows how to minimize these traffic charges and consequences.
-The criminal defense attorneys at Bannister, Wyatt & Stalvey, LLC help you form your best defense against changes related to reckless driving or vehicular manslaughter, and also understand how to protect you in the future from further, and often more serious, charges.
+The criminal defense attorneys at Bannister, Wyatt & Stalvey, LLC help you form a strong defense against changes related to reckless driving or vehicular manslaughter, and also understand how to protect you in the future from further, and often more serious, charges.

 What you need to know: